Tuscarawas Township, Coshocton County, Ohio: Geography

 Most of Tuscarawas Township is now occupied by the city of Coshocton, the county seat of Coshocton County.
+The census-designated place of Canal Lewisville lies on its border with Keene Township.

 Name and history

 Tuscarawas Township was organized in 1811.

 Statewide, the only other Tuscarawas Township is located in Stark County.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.